CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-08-12-clamp-optimization.md

 ### Clamp with Vectors

-This implementation of our clamp function uses a for loop to clamp the vectors from an input vector, and store the results into an output vector.
+This implementation of our clamp function uses `std::vector` containers and a for-loop.

 ```cpp
  // Benchmark for a clamp function